 What You Can Do

-Hold federal agencies, states and local jurisdictions accountable for conserving sage-grouse species.
-Remove fences, and mark remaining fences with highly visible flags to help prevent sage-grouse from colliding into them.
+Hold federal agencies, states and local jurisdictions accountable for conserving sage-grouse species through land protections and conservation measures designed to address threats.
+Remove fences and mark remaining fences with highly visible flags to help prevent sage-grouse from colliding with them.
 Manage your land through conservation easements.

 Facts